payu-org/payu/docs/source/usage.rst

 reason need to stop a run after the current run has completed create a file called ``stop_run`` in the control directory.

-It is possible to require that a run reproduce an existing run using the ``-r/--reproduce`` flag:
+You may require a run to reproduce an existing run using the ``-r/--reproduce`` flag, which overrides the reproduce setting in the configuration file.:

    payu run -r

-When this invoked all the manifests are read in and hashes checked for consistency and only if all executables, inputs and restart files are unchanged will the run proceed.
+When enabled, all manifests are read in and hashes are checked for consistency and only if all executables, inputs and restart files are unchanged will the run proceed.
 As the restart files are read directly from the manifests which are written before the previous run completed, by definition a restart run will not look for